nhoffman/portfolio/content/pages/research.md

 which I am Associate Director) now routinely identifies bacterial isolates using 16S rRNA gene sequencing using software and tools that I helped develop.

-I am also **Associate Director of the Informatics Division** of the Department of Laboratory Medicine, which provides me with a broad perspective on medical informatics.
-In this role, I direct the staff responsible for maintaining the Laboratory Information System and physical computing infrastructure for the department.

 # Selected publications